Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 With such pleasant weather in fall in Taipei, it’s a great time to be outside, either exploring the city, or hiking on the many trails in and around the city.
 For planning your Taipei stay, consult my suggested Taipei itinerary, where to stay in Taipei, and favorite things to do in Taipei.

-The fall season in Taiwan usually kicks off with the Mid-Autumn Festival (中秋節 or zhongqiu jie, also known as the Moon Festival).
+The fall season in Taiwan usually kicks off with one of the most important festivals of the year, the Mid-Autumn Festival (中秋節 or zhongqiu jie, also known as the Moon Festival).
 Don’t be fooled by the name; while it may already be “mid” autumn in Beijing, this holiday usually falls in late September or early October, which is just the beginning of autumn in Taiwan.

 To celebrate the Moon Festival, families across Taiwan gather on the street in front of their homes to have barbecues.
 You can also taste rich, filing moon cakes at this time.